History of Manipur: Anglo-Manipuri War

 In the year 1891, the historic Anglo-Manipuri war (Manipur's National Liberation Struggle) took place.
 The Manipuri soldiers showed their might in the losing battle, sacrificing their lives for the motherland.
-The combat ended with British victory...
+The combat ended with a British victory.

 Japanese bombing

 Japanese bombing in Imphal took place several times in the history of Manipur, thereby creating high casualties to the people of Manipur.
 The first bombing was in the year 1942, heralding the beginning of the Second World War in Manipur.